 A trust serves as a financial mechanism and fiduciary arrangement in which a third party (referred to as the trustee) manages and holds assets on behalf of a beneficiary.
 It proves effective in sidestepping probate.
 An essential differentiation among various types of trusts is whether they are revocable or irrevocable.

-• Irrevocable trust: Involves the transfer of assets out of your estate, typically resulting in exemption from estate taxes.
+- Irrevocable trust: Involves the transfer of assets out of your estate, typically resulting in exemption from estate taxes.
 As the name implies, this type of trust cannot be altered, and control over the property is relinquished.

 On the other hand, a will is a legally binding document that outlines the allocation of a deceased individual’s assets and possessions after their death.
 The will designates an executor, responsible for managing estate expenses, facilitating property distribution to rightful heirs, and handling property and financial matters related to the estate, among other duties.
 Additionally, a will can designate a guardian for minor children and dependents.

-Validation of a will involves a process called probate, which occurs in Surrogate’s Court.
-Furthermore, a will exposes you to the potential of a will contest, wherein a part who has standing in the will’s contents can challenge the will’s validity.
+Validation of a will involves a process called probate, which occurs in the Surrogate’s Court.
+Furthermore, a will exposes you to the potential of a will contest, wherein a party who has standing in the will’s contents can challenge the will’s validity.
 To avoid probate, it is recommended to create a trust.

-What You Can Do With an Effective Estate Plan
+What Can You Do With an Effective Estate Plan?

 A comprehensive estate plan involves creating a Will or a Trust.
-These two are some of the most important estate planning tools that will help you establish who will inherit your assets and when that person should receive the assets.
-Having a Will or a Trust in place will allow you to give assets to certain heirs once you pass away or become incapacitated.
+These two are some of the most important estate planning tools that help establish who will inherit your assets and when that person should receive the assets.
+Having a Will or a Trust in place can allow you to give assets to certain heirs once you pass away or become incapacitated.
 A Trust can also let you choose to give your beneficiaries assets when they reach a specific age or choose to support them for the rest of their lives.
 An estate plan can also support a child with special needs.

-Furthermore, having an Asset Protection Trust allows you to protect assets ahead of any long-term medical needs.
+Furthermore, having an Asset Protection Trust enables you to protect assets ahead of any long-term medical needs.
 This allows your hard-earned money to be passed to your loved ones without any risk of spending it.

 Lastly, the Power of Attorney and Health Care Proxy, also known collectively as Advance Directives (or simply “Plan of Incapacity”) can be an integral part of your estate plan.
 These directives allow you to prepare ahead for the eventuality of your incapacity.
 You can make arrangements ahead of time and name trusted advisors to help you.